Westcoast Child Care Resource Centre

 BC

-BC's Path to Universal Child Care Podcast Season 3, Episode 3: Morna Ballantyne
+BC's Path to Universal Child Care Podcast Season 4, Episode 5: Bridgitte Alomes & Rory Richards

-Welcome to Episode 2 in Season 3 of our BC's Path to Universal Child Care Podcast.
-Today we welcome you back to our podcast with our special (and familiar) guest: Sharon Gregson, the provincial spokesperson for the $10aDay Child Care Campaign.
+Tune in to Episode 5 in Season 4 of our BC's Path to Universal Child Care Podcast.
+Today we welcome you back to our podcast with our special guests: Bridgette Alomes, the CEO and founder of Natural Pod, and Rory Richards, the President & CEO of NUQO.

 Learn more by listening to the episode now!